Blurrybboi/Ressources-For-AI-Assistant/passive_index.md

 - **index.md, install.md, languages.md, llms.md, more-info.md, repomap.md, scripting.md, troubleshooting.md, unified-diffs.md, usage.md** –
     _Misc docs—use index and file names to judge relevance, or search this passive-index for clarification._

+    ---

+Letta/

+Meta: Framework for building transparent, stateful agents with long-term memory and model-agnostic design.
+Integrates advanced reasoning and persistent, inspectable agent context into your stack.
+If you want agents to learn, adapt, or “think” over time—start here.

+(Prompt)GeneralinstructionsfortheLettaSDKs.txt 🟢
+First stop for hands-on SDK use.
+Step-by-step instructions for installing, configuring, and using Letta’s SDKs.
+Details practical agent instantiation, persistent memory, advanced reasoning hooks, and developer options.
+If you want to write code or integrate Letta with other tools, start here for code-centric guidance.
+Clarifies both high-level purpose and low-level API calls—use as a bridge between docs and real code.

+LettaDocumentation(ShortIndexVersionLinksForLLM).html 🟢
+Fast navigation/reference.
+Index-style HTML: quickly find key Letta concepts, APIs, and architecture overviews.
+Use as a jumping-off point for deeper dives, or if you’re unsure which agent feature or method you need.
+Helpful when you need a “bird’s eye view” of Letta’s extensibility, core modules, or for orienting new users/contributors.
+Not a replacement for the full doc—start here, then jump to details as needed.

+LettaDocumentation(llms-full).html 🟢
+Full, in-depth documentation.
+Explains the complete Letta architecture: agent lifecycle, persistent state/memory, reasoning models, and all API surface area.
+Read for complete understanding of how Letta agents are built, operate, and can be extended or debugged.
+Use if you’re building complex agents, experimenting with meta-reasoning, or integrating Letta with other LLM tools like TxtAI.
+(Warning: Can be dense—navigate via the ShortIndex if lost.
+Return here for specifics after orienting yourself.)

+---

+TxtAI/

+Meta: All-in-one AI framework for semantic search, LLM orchestration, and modular language model workflows.
+Lets you build, query, and connect pipelines, embeddings, and agentic workflows—ideal as the “AI fabric” of your stack.
+Start here if you want scalable RAG, search, agent pipelines, or workflow automation.

+Introducing txtai, the all-in-one AI framework.md 🟢 Project overview and value prop.
+Read first for “what is txtai, why use it, and how it fits into a modern AI stack.”
+Good for evaluating if txtai solves your problem before deep-diving APIs or examples.

+README.txt 🟢
+Orientation for new users.
+Gives high-level concepts, install/start info, and project roadmap.
+Reference for initial “how to use txtai in my environment?”

+index.md 🟢
+Table of contents.
+Scan for all major modules—jump to topic of current challenge.
+Use for mapping the overall doc structure, especially if feeling lost.

+faq.md 🟡
+Quick answers to common blocks—review if you’re troubleshooting or hitting conceptual snags.

+install.md 🟢
+Step-by-step install.
+Reference for all supported platforms (local/cloud).
+Use this before debugging install failures with generic advice.

+cloud.md 🟡
+Covers cloud-specific deployment/integration tips.
+Useful if deploying at scale, but not required for local experiments.

+examples.md 🟢
+Hands-on code and workflow examples.
+Fastest way to “see txtai in action.”
+Browse to understand best practice patterns, then adapt to your stack.

+models.md 🟡
+Details available model integrations and selection.
+Use if customizing or optimizing semantic/LLM backends.

+usecases.md 🟡
+Annotated use case gallery.
+Reference if looking for inspiration or validating fit.

+why.md 🟡
+Design rationale and philosophy.
+Good for onboarding skeptical users or understanding long-term direction.

+observability.md 🟡
+How to monitor/debug txtai workflows and agents in production.
+Review if building robust, auditable systems.

+txtai/agent/

+Meta: Create and configure modular LLM agents.
+If you want bots or services that leverage LLMs with custom methods, start here.

+index.md 🟢 Overview of txtai agent module—jumping off point for specific agent capabilities and config.

+configuration.md 🟢 How to declaratively set up agents, define methods, and wire up model orchestration.

+methods.md 🟡 All supported agent “verbs” (actions, skills)—scan for what your agents can actually do.

+txtai/api/

+Meta: APIs for connecting, customizing, and scaling txtai services.

+index.md 🟢 API entrypoint, overview, and endpoints.
+Always check here before scripting or integrating programmatically.

+customization.md 🟡 How to extend/modify API for your use case—use when built-ins don’t fit.

+cluster.md, openai.md, security.md 🟡 Specialized API integrations.
+Only needed for advanced or multi-service deployment.

+methods.md 🟡 Full method reference for API endpoints.

+txtai/embeddings/

+Meta: Core of semantic search and document vectorization—start here for indexing/querying unstructured data.

+index.md 🟢 Conceptual map for embeddings—start here if lost in “vector soup.”

+format.md 🟡 Details file formats and schema support for embeddings (rarely needed unless working with unusual data).

+indexing.md 🟢 Practical guide for indexing new data—use for building your own search corpus.

+methods.md 🟡 Reference for all embedding pipeline methods—check for feature fit.

+query.md 🟢 How to run queries—core for semantic search.
+Always read if search isn’t working as expected.

+txtai/embeddings/configuration/

+cloud.md, database.md, index.md 🟡 Specialized embedding storage/config tips.
+Needed only for advanced setups.

+txtai/pipeline/

+Meta: Orchestrate modular, pluggable steps for audio, data, image, text, and training.

+index.md 🟢 Workflow map for pipeline module.
+Start here to understand how pieces fit.

+audio/.md, data/.md, image/.md, text/.md, train/*.md 🟡
+Docs for all pipeline stages.
+Read the “index” first—open specifics only when customizing that stage.

+txtai/workflow/

+Meta: Build and automate composable AI workflows (scheduling, tasks, storage, templating, etc.).

+index.md 🟢 Overview and conceptual map of workflow engine—scan for all possible automations.

+schedule.md, task/*.md 🟡 Details on cron-like scheduling, task orchestration, and specialized task modules.

+---